averissimo/teal-enhancements/draft.md

   - the filtering role of `filter_spec`
   - `data_extract_spec` dictates how `teal.modules.general` modules
     process data (`shinylive` example)

+Learning objectives:
+* can implement a `teal` application using pre-built modules
+* can configure pre-built modules from `teal.modules.general` and `teal.modules.clinical`

 ## 6. Filter panel.